AdnanHodzic/auto-cpufreq/README.md

 auto-cpufreq daemon and its systemd service, along with all its persistent changes can be removed by running:

 `sudo auto-cpufreq --remove`

+This does the equivalent of `systemctl stop auto-cpufreq && systemctl disable auto-cpufreq`.

+Note that the given command should be used instead of using just `systemctl`.

 ### Stats